"3:10 to Yuma"

 "Hand of God" Rig.

-The 3-page Pattern Pack, with 10 Holsters that fit over 30 of the most popular Western Action Shooting revolvers, can be purchased directly from me for $30, plus $8 shipping/insurance.
+The 4-page Pattern Pack, with 11 Holsters that fit over 30 of the most popular Western Action Shooting revolvers, plus the classic 1911!
+Pattern Pack also include performance enhanced options and instructions on how to "age and distress" your rig.

-White Bronze and Brass buckles for the "Hand of God" Rig can be purchased for $12 each.
-If shipped with the pattern, up to four buckles can be shipped for no extra shipping charge.
+White Bronze and Yellow Brass buckles for the "Hand of God" Rig can be purchased for $30 each directly from Will Ghormley at the address below.

 If you have questions, click this link to send an email.